lordtoran/wapamux-tools/README.md

 addition to setting header data?**

 wapamux uses mkvmerge as its backend so this is perfectly fine.
-The option file (series.opt) that keeps track of the changes is not touched except for filename sanitation required for batch mode.
+The option file (muxopt.json) that keeps track of the changes is not touched except for filename sanitation required for batch mode.

 **wapaname errors out with “tvnamer: error: No valid files were supplied”**